-Geospatial information, also known as location information, is information describing the location and names of features beneath, on or above the earth's surface.
+Geospatial information describes the location and names of features beneath, on or above the earth’s surface.

 At its simplest this can mean the basic topographical information found on a map.
 On a more complex level it can include different location-related datasets combined into layers that show information such as land use and population density.

 Past and present applications of geospatial information

 An early example of basic geospatial information being combined with other layers of information dates back to the mid-nineteenth century.
 A British physician, John Snow, plotted individual cases of cholera on a map during an outbreak of the disease in London.
 This enabled him to trace the source of the outbreak—a contaminated well.